Akumaeye/Face-Mask-Label-detection/README.md

 # Learning Model
     - Convolutional neural network classifier
+    - If you do not want to train the model, download the trained_model folder from this link : https://drive.google.com/drive/folders/1Yea49_WrlgGJr6etNiBzFbZALUNS6xFy?usp=sharing and put it in the main Face-Mask-Label-detection folder.
     - To see result of training and the model parametres ,check the jupyter notebook : *maskdetection.ipynb* Training results :
 ![Alt text](https://raw.githubusercontent.com/Akumaeye/Face-Mask-Label-detection/master/Images/output.png "Model accuracy")